BabylonJS/Documentation/content/How_To/Particles/particles_system_intro.md

 myParticleSystem.stop();
 myParticleSystem.reset(); //Reset to empty system
 ```
-Minimal particle system <Playground id="#0K3AQ2#3" title="Minimal Particle System" description="Simple example of creating a minimal particle system." image=""/>
+Minimal particle system <Playground id="#0K3AQ2#3" title="Minimal Particle System" description="Simple example of creating a minimal particle system."/>

 You can do this all in one line using the *ParticleHelper* to create a default configured particle system.

-Default particle system using the helper: <Playground id="#0K3AQ2#4" title="Default Particle System Using The Helper" description="Simple example of using the particle helper to create the default particle system." image=""/>
+Default particle system using the helper: <Playground id="#0K3AQ2#4" title="Default Particle System Using The Helper" description="Simple example of using the particle helper to create the default particle system."/>

-Emit particles from a box position: <Playground id="#0K3AQ2#5 " title="Emit Particles From a Box Position" description="Simple example showing how to set a particle emission point to a box's position." image=""/>
+Emit particles from a box position: <Playground id="#0K3AQ2#5 " title="Emit Particles From a Box Position" description="Simple example showing how to set a particle emission point to a box's position."/>

 By fixing the size of the emission region you can constrain the emission region.
 The values used will depend on the size of the emitted particles and the size of the region.
 The center of an emitted particle could be inside a box, say close to the edge, yet the particle could be big enough for its perimeter to be outside the box.

-Emit particles from wholly inside the box: <Playground id="#0K3AQ2#7 " title="Emit Particles From Completely Inside a Box" description="Simple example showing how to make particles emit from completely inside of a box." image=""/>
+Emit particles from wholly inside the box: <Playground id="#0K3AQ2#7 " title="Emit Particles From Completely Inside a Box" description="Simple example showing how to make particles emit from completely inside of a box."/>
 When you want the particle system to start after 3 seconds for example you use one of the following

 ```javascript